andrepadez/codeclip/README.md

 ## 📄 License

-MIT License © 2025 Your Name
+MIT License © 2025 André Pádez
 Use freely, modify, share, and have fun!